marklar/fowles/README.md

 ### Tools for Collection Jobs

 One such tool that's been built is "Fetch".
 It allows you to request the fetching of YouTube videos or channels.

-You pass in a stream of IDs, specifying of which type (i.e. "video_id" or "channel_id"), and it returns that entity's JSON string.
+Using a "ventilator" (of which more below), you pass in a stream of IDs, specifying for each which type it is, like this:

+    {"video_id": "125QXF2WvN8"}
+    {"channel_id": "UCW8MxuPobO0fVm31V5tOjWg"}
+    {"video_id": "-Aa-ZfUIjIQ"}

+Fowles will return each entity's JSON string.

-We hope to have intelligent "Search", too, which would allow you to pass in a "q" (query) or a Freebase "topicId" and do iterative searches through a range of dates.
+Soon, we hope to have intelligent "Search", too, which would allow you to pass in a "q" (query) or a Freebase "topicId" and do iterative searches through a range of dates.

 ### Input and Output